abytech1/from_local/readme.txt

 13. to use the short form of the command(git push origin master) we can run the below command git push --set-upstream origin master

+Now local master branch is linked to remote(github) master branch

+14. now we can do some changes, do 'git add .', do git commit -m "second commit", then with only 'git push' it will update the remote